 Don’t invalidate your train, bus, or tram ticket / Remember to check in and tap your card on the way out!

 Before you board the Metro or any train, you’ll see a a little raised reader that people are tapping their cards against.
 If you have an IAmsterdam card or OVChipcard, tap your card against the little raised reader and you’ll see it turn green/beep.
 Ask if you’re not sure.

 Be sure to do the same on the way out.
 For buses or trams, you’ll tap your card against the reader in the front and tap your card on the way out towards the back of the bus/tram.
 You’ll exit in the back.

 You cannot pay for the bus in change anymore.
 You’ll need to buy a ticket (which comes with the iAmsterdam card) or OV chipcard at Centraal Station.
 The 24/48/72 hour daypass is worth it if you’re in Amsterdam for three days without a bike.

 Don’t stay in Amsterdam the whole time / See more of the Netherlands!

 Amsterdam is not representative of the rest of the Netherlands.
 There are so many Dutch cities that have a fraction of the tourists are more beautiful, more charming, and have lots to do.
 There’s even castles that are easy day trips from Amsterdam!

-Want to read more about Amsterdam or the Netherlands?
 These are the books that I have found the most insightful as a tourist and as a resident that I’ve actually read.
 Amsterdam’s history is absolutely fascinating and I strongly recommend reading about its rich history as it will make you appreciate this city more.
-I always LOVE reading novels about a country before I visit and Amsterdam has so many great books written about it.
-Note: These are affiliate links, so if you found this website useful, please support it!
+Click for my favorite books about Amsterdam.

 People who have visited Amsterdam, anything you wish anyone had told you?
 Fellow residents, anything I missed?